Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Two-dimensional detonations in realistic C/O WDs

 We find successful detonations for significantly smaller shell masses than the minimum detonatable masses presented by \cite{shen14b}.
 Our $0.9 \msol$ model, with $M_{\rm He,tot}=0.0026 \msol$ and $M_{\rm He,transition}=0.0019 \msol$, successfully detonates while \cite{shen14b} find a minimum critical shell mass of $0.007 \msol$ for this core mass.
 This is due to the different composition of the detonating layer: \cite{shen14b} assumed a composition of $X_{\rm 4He} = 0.891$, $X_{\rm 12C} = X_{\rm 16O} = 0.05$, and $X_{\rm 14N} = 0.009$, whereas in our realistic WD models, the detonation propagates within a layer of nearly equal $^4$He and $^{12}$C mass fractions.
 Even without $^{14}$N, sufficient protons are still produced to allow the $^{12}{\rm C}(p,\gamma)(\alpha,p)^{16}{\rm O}$ to occur, and the higher initial mass fraction of $^{12}$C allows for more complete consumption of the $^4$He at lower densities, thus powering a successful detonation.

 The 0.5 and $0.6 \msol$ core detonations produce $1.2\E{-4}$ and $1.3\E{-3} \msol$ of $^{56}$Ni, respectively.
-Although our simulations are not designed to calculate detailed nucleosynthesis, our findings of very small $^{56}$Ni masses for low-mass core detonations are likely robust, given the low densities $< \unit[10^7]{g \, cm^{-3}}$ \citep{seit17a}.
+Although our simulations are not designed to calculate detailed nucleosynthesis,\footnote{Our simulations are not followed all the way to homologous expansion, nor do we include tracer particles for post-processing with a large reaction network.
+We refer the interested reader to previous work focused on nucleosynthesis of exploding sub-Chandrasekhar-mass WDs, such as \cite{shen18a}, \cite{gron21b}, \cite{boos21a,boos24a}, and \cite{keeg23a}.} our findings of very small $^{56}$Ni masses for low-mass core detonations are likely robust, given the low densities $< \unit[10^7]{g \, cm^{-3}}$ \citep{seit17a}.
 However, these yields will be boosted if the low-mass core is the companion WD in a double WD binary in which the primary explodes.
 The impact of the first explosion's ejecta may both initiate a shell detonation of the secondary and send a strong shock into the core that increases its density prior to the ignition of the core detonation.
 This explains why \cite{shen18a} find a $^{56}$Ni mass of $0.02 \msol$ for their $0.8 \msol$ WD detonation whereas \cite{boos24a}'s $0.8 \msol$ secondary WD, ignited after the impact of a primary WD's ejecta, produces $0.15 \msol$ of $^{56}$Ni.